-Istanbul E-pass includes Istiklal Street and Taksim Square Guided Tour with English speaking Professional Guide.
-For details, please check "Hours & Meeting".
+Istanbul E-pass includes Istiklal Street and Taksim Square Audio Guide Tour in Engilsh.

 You will experience many things on Istiklal Street Istanbul like cafes, restaurants, cinemas, street food, and many more.
 It is entirely as famous as Oxford Street in London.
 Ottoman-era buildings and historical monuments surround the entire area of Istiklal Avenue.
 The total length of Istiklal street is about 1,5 km and is a pedestrian street.

-Our 2 hours walking tour will start at the front of Ataturk Culture Center (AKM) accross the Taksim Square.
-First we will visit Ataturk Culture Center (AKM) then Taksim Mosque which gives nice ambiance to Square with it’s achitect.
+On Audio guide tour, you will have chance to listen history and detailed explanations of highlights in Taksim Square and Istiklal Street.
+Ataturk Culture Center (AKM) then Taksim Mosque which gives nice ambiance to Square with it’s achitect.
 Our tour will continue on Istiklal Street - the most popular and crowded Street of Istanbul.
 On Route we will see Hagia Triada Church, French Consulate, Armenian& Greek & Catholic Churches, Flower Passage, Galatasaray High School, British Consulate, Fish Market, St. Antony Church, Vintage Red Tram and many historical building.
-Our tour will finish at the end of Istiklal Street.

 For your convenience, we will provide you with information on Istiklal Street and the best attractions to explore on Istiklal Street Istanbul.